Themehigh/themehigh.github.io/_posts/2019-11-01-email-customizer-knowledge-base.markdown

 3. Click on `Custom Hook` tile.
 You can see `{custom_hook_name}` added to the builder.
 4. Click on the `Edit` button (pencil icon) near the `Custom Hook` entry in the right sidebar
 5. Enter a unique name for the hook (eg: **themehigh_template_hook** ).
 Using an existing hook name can cause unexpected errors.

+### THEMEHIGH CHECKOUT FIELD EDITOR PLUGIN INTEGRATION

+The plugin [Themehigh Checkout Field Editor for WooCommerce](https://www.themehigh.com/product/woocommerce-checkout-field-editor-pro/) is compatible with email customizer plugin.
+Checkout field editor plugin passes checkout fields conditionally to default woocommerce hook **woocommerce_email_order_meta** or **woocommerce_email_customer_details**

+Email customizer have option to show the checkout fields anywhere in the template using a shortcode `[WCFE name="field_name" label="field_label"]`

+You can use the shortcode `[WCFE name="field_name"]` to show only the field value.

+Eg: consider you have created a field `test_field` in the `Checkout Field Editor plugin`.
+In order to show the field in the email template at a particular position, you can use `[WCFE name='test_field' label='Test Field']`

+N.B: Remember not to use double qoutes in the shortcode.